Submissions

 Preregistration deviations disclosed and discussed

-Open Data, Materials, and Code accessible and linked in the manuscript
+Open Data, Materials, and Code accessible and linked in the manuscript; reasons for withheld data must be stated (e.g., ethical reasons such as privacy)

-Instructions for push-button-replications provided and linked in the manuscript
+Instructions for reproducibility checks provided and linked in the manuscript

 Article Types

-All articles submitted to Replication Research need to investigate a research question that has been previously investigated in a published study.
-These can be computational reproductions using the same data and code, robustness checks using the same data but different procedures, close replications using new data and the same method, or conceptual replications using new data and a different method.
+Articles submitted to Replication Research need to investigate a research question that has been previously investigated in a published study or discuss replication methods that are relevant for at least two different research areas.
+Empirical reports can be computational reproductions using the same data and code, robustness checks using the same data but different procedures, close replications using new data and the same method, or conceptual replications using new data and a different method.
 Replication closeness needs to be described in detail.

 Replications (different data)

-Replication studies can be internal (i.e., by the same group of researchers), close, or conceptual (for a typology see Hüffmeier et al., 2016).
+Replication studies test a previously published claim or hypothesis using different data than the original study.
+They can be internal (i.e., by the same group of researchers), close, or conceptual (for a typology see Hüffmeier et al., 2016).
 Authors can use their own format or a standardized template provided by Replication Research.
 This Standardized Replication Template (StaRT) is available online at https://osf.io/3jgxd.

 Reproductions (same data)